Tag: Writing Fiction in Nairobi

 3. Amazon’s Kindle Direct Publishing

 These three international platforms have long-established guidelines on how you can sell e-books and get your books printed.
-If you’re in Kenya /East Africa, each of these three will require that you contend with fluctuating global shipping rates.
-If these shipping rates are doable for you, then these platforms are a great resource to tap into and get your books to a wider audience.
+If you’re in Kenya /East Africa, these three will require you to contend with fluctuating global shipping rates.
+If these shipping rates are doable for you, these platforms are a great resource to tap into and get your books to a broader audience.

 Please Note: The platforms listed above allow you as a writer/author to sign up with minimal fuss.
 You register an account, follow guidelines as specified on each website, then do your best to market yourself.
 Registration is free for all of them, with no money required for membership/or to get your book or work listed.
 All you need is your own work/ebook, a reliable computer or mobile phone, and internet access.